opensourceways/app-cla-server/conf/privacy/clasign_privacy_policy_en.md

 4. Enterprise Administrator Login
     When you log in as an enterprise administrator, we collect your account, password, and **email address**.
 5. Community Administrator Login
-    When you log in as a community administrator, we collect your Gitee ID, Gitee organization name, GitHub ID, and GitHub organization name.
+    When you log in as a community administrator, we collect your Gitee ID, Gitee organization name, GitHub ID, GitHub organization name, **email address**, and **email verification code**.
+6. Service Optimization
+    To ensure service quality and operations, we automatically collect and store necessary log data, including access timestamps, IP addresses, request details, access status, resource size, access origin, and user agent information.

 #### 2. How We Use Your Personal Data
 We will collect your personal data accordingly in the following circumstances: